soundspotter/ArduinoUNO_AudioCodecMikroe506/README.md

 Sep.
 15th 2013

-This is a library to drive the Mikroe 506 WM8731 Audio Codec Proto Board with ArduinoUNO.
+Arduino library to drive the Mikroe 506 WM8731 Audio Codec Proto Board with ArduinoUNO.
-It is a modified version of OpenMusicLabs AudioCodec library for use with the Mikroe 506 board in place of the OpenMusicLabs AudioCodec board.
-This library requires a small hardware mod on the Mikroe506 Proto Board, see instructions below.
+A modified version of OpenMusicLabs AudioCodec library for use with the Mikroe 506 board in place of the OpenMusicLabs AudioCodec board.
+Requires a small hardware mod on the Mikroe506 Proto Board, see instructions below.

 Requirements
 ------------